 Hi there.
 I'm an atheist, and I write the blog Atheist Revolution.
-I use the handle vjack because I live in an area dominated by fundamentalist Christians where my words could cost me my job, my friends, or even my personal safety.
+I write under a pseudonym because I live in an area dominated by evangelical fundamentalist Christians where my words could cost me my job, my friends, or even my personal safety.
 I'd like to provide you with a brief guide for understanding atheists.

 What is Atheism?

-Imagine that someone has grown up in extreme isolation and never heard of any sort of gods.
-That person would be an atheist by definition because he or she would lack theistic belief.
+How can this be?
+Imagine that someone has grown up in extreme isolation and never been exposed to any religions or heard of any sort of gods.
+That person would be an atheist because he or she would lack theistic belief.
 You see, atheism does not require the atheist to have considered and then actively rejected theism.
-The typical atheistic position can be summed up as follows: the theist has not met his or her burden of proof in asserting theism.
-For the atheist, there simply isn't sufficient evidence to accept theism.
+Moreover, atheism does not require absolute certainty that no gods exist.
+The typical atheistic position can be summed up as follows: the theist has not met his or her burden of proof in asserting the claim that god(s) exists.
+For many atheists, there simply isn't sufficient evidence to accept theism.

 As you can see, atheism is not a religion, a philosophy, or a worldview.
 It is not the conviction that there are no gods.
 It is nothing more than the lack of theistic belief.
 Of course, most atheists believe all sorts of things.
 What they have in common is that they do not accept the theistic claim (i.e., that some sort of god or gods exist).